Are you confused by digital marketing strategies?

 For example, when you set up a campaign on Facebook, you can choose to target users based on age range, location, interests, and numerous other factors.
-This can help you optimize your budget by limiting the chances of your marketing content being seen by those with no interest in your products or services.
+This can help you optimize your budget by limiting the chances of your digital marketing content being seen by those with no interest in your products or services.

 (Also, don’t get into social media wars unless it’s clear you’re doing so as a joke.
 Too many business owners have lost customers because they couldn’t stop themselves from tearing into their critics.
 Trust us, it’s not worth it.)

 Authoritative content is a digital marketing strategy that not only helps with search engine optimization, but it demonstrates subject matter expertise to your visitors and offers depth to your target market.